A Byte Out of History: Civil Rights Case One of Our First

 Upon learning of the crime, two of our first agents—Samuel Nelson Allred and Schuyler A. Donnella (see sidebar)—began investigating.
 They spoke first to Dixon’s brother-in-law, a man named A. Wills, who was renting Dixon a room in his house.
 He said the pair was awakened at 3 a.m. by a police officer named High Ward, a constable of Rose Hill named Asa Fussell, and another man.
 Dixon was told he was under arrest for a debt owed to J.H.
 Fussell, whose family was prominent in local business and politics in Rose Hill.
 Wills told the agents that Constable Fussell was a son of the man that had Dixon arrested (see attached case report).

-For the next week, Allred and Donnella traveled to Rose Hill and surrounding areas (see map) by train, horse, and buggy and even on foot, interviewing potential witnesses.
+For the next week, Allred and Donnella traveled to Rose Hill and surrounding areas (see map) by train, horse, buggy, and even on foot, interviewing potential witnesses.
 With enough evidence gathered, they met with the U.S. district attorney in Greenville, who issued warrants for the arrest of the Fussells on a charge of peonage.
 The father and son were apprehended by a deputy U.S. marshal (Bureau agents were not authorized to make arrests at that time) and later released on $1,000 bond.
 Prior to the grand jury hearing in November, Allred and Donnella canvassed potential witnesses, especially Wills and Dixon, to make sure they were available for the hearing in Raleigh.
 The agents’ work was successful—on November 27, the jury indicted the two Fussells and a third man.

 The matter was placed on the court’s docket for May of the following year.
 What happened after that is unknown.
 If it was like many cases of that time, the Fussells probably pled guilty, paid a fine, and were given a short sentence that was then suspended.
 It’s also possible the two were acquitted; peonage was so accepted in the day that juries in many areas would not convict even in the most horrendous cases.